How to Return A Rental Trailer Fast

 If you do, great!
 Your trailer tracking system tells you not only where your rental trailers currently are, but also when they arrived, how long they’ve been there, and where else they’ve been and when.

 And your tracking system stands up to hindrances real life throws in the way.
 It shows you exactly where your driver will find the trailer, if the trailer you need to return is still loaded, whether or not your rented trailer is en route to New Orleans, the number of times your rented trailer left from and arrived at your customer’s two Phoenix facilities, and how long your trailer was motionless at that Kissimmee plant.

 You want to return a rental trailer with tracking?
 Just send a driver for it.

-If, on the other hand, you want to return a rental trailer that doesn't have a tracking system, the realities of trucking likely will result in you spending more in rental fees and driver hours on that trailer than you want to.
+If, on the other hand, you want to return a rental trailer that doesn't have a tracking system, the realities of trucking likely will result in you spending more in rental fees and driver hours on that trailer than you wanted to.

 - Check out this post while you’re here: 7 ways today’s trailer tracking can increase your profit.

 - You can find more information on trailer tracking on our trailer tracking page.

 - You may also like the posts The #1 way to return rented trailers fast and Rent fewer trailers.

 - This real-life application of trailer tracking is interesting: Swift Transportation story.